living-room/turing/readme.md

 It works in node or the browser, make sure you have a server listening on localhost:3000 or change LIVING_ROOM_URI to point to your server

+To test things out, just run `npm start` and all the servers and build processes will start

 # commandline app

 There is a commandline application for quick testing and as a simple example of how to use this client in **[examples/commandline.js](./examples/commandline.js)**